joshbegley/nyt-latest/README.md

 `The actor creates a skull painting at a borrowed artist’s studio in Brooklyn.`\
 https://nytimes.com/2022/02/05/style/adrien-brody-painting-brooklyn.html?searchResultPosition=7

-**U.S. broadcast coverage continues with curling, speedskating and hockey.**\
+**U.S. broadcast coverage continues with freestyle skiing and hockey.**\
-`The first medals in biathlon, short track and skiing events at the Beijing Games will be up for grabs.`\
+`The U.S. women’s hockey team faces the Russia Olympic Committee team in a preliminary game`\
 https://nytimes.com/2022/02/05/sports/watch-curling-speedskating-hockey.html?searchResultPosition=8

 **Planning for the 2026 Winter Games is already underway.**\